NWard20/iPhone_Order_iT/USABILITY_REPORT.md

 ### Issue #1: Limited Order Management Scope
 **Friction Point:** Users could only update/delete the most recent order.

-**User Quotes:**
-- *Sarah:* "Wait, I can't fix my first order?
-But I made a mistake on the storage size!"
-- *Patricia:* "Why can't I delete that?
-It's my order.
-Just because it's not the newest?"
-- *James:* "This is useless for managing multiple orders.
-I need full control."

-**Impact:** 60% of test users expected to modify any order, not just the latest.

 ---

 ### Issue #2: Weak Input Validation